The visit to the Belum Caves was a

 Gebauer conducted a detailed exploration of the caves.
 In 1989 CE, the

-Government of Andhra Pradesh Archaeology Department declared the site as a Natural Heritage
+Government of Andhra Pradesh Archaeology Department declared the site a Natural Heritage

 monument.
 Taken over by the Andhra Pradesh Tourism Development Corporation

-(APTDC) developed the caves as a tourist attraction in February 2003 CE.
+(APTDC) took over the development of the caves as a tourist attraction in February 2003 CE.

 Many Buddhist relics were found